Do you ever feel overburdened by the weight of all the things you have to get done during the day or during the week?

 It’s not as confusing as it might look, because once you get a hold of it, you can easily make decisions about your next course of action.

-This is also where the concept of ‘contexts’ come into play.
+This is also where the concept of ‘contexts’ comes into play.
 Categorize your tasks according to the context they’re referring to and link similar tasks together.
 For instance; important follow-up emails that need to be made will be grouped under the ‘email’ context.
 Doing this makes tracking of tasks extremely convenient and quick.

 For GTD to work effectively, you need to frequently review your workflow.
-In-depth analysis for monitoring the progress and identifying the next to-do actions greatly help in reflecting back at your decisions and what adjustments you need to make.
+In-depth analysis for monitoring the progress and identifying the next to-do actions greatly help in reflecting back on your decisions and what adjustments you need to make.

 Finally, just get started with the tasks and begin working on them.
 Everything is right in front of you, from due dates to priority levels.
 You just need to get to work and get done with things.

-The 4 Best GTD Apps in the Market
+The 27 Best GTD Apps in the Market

 Now that we’ve covered the basic concepts revolving around GTD method, you’re probably wondering if there are any getting things done tools and apps which help in implementing it, and yes there are!
 Numerous applications are specifically designed and developed to work with this distinctive method.